 When it comes to web scraping, Application Programming Interfaces aka API is the go-to solution that comes to the mind of most data engineers.
 But, is web crawling API the right solution for your business?
-Is web scraping a better alternative for data extraction?
+So, is web scraping a better alternative for data extraction?